Engin-Boot/pong-stage-muskan01/Stage0/Player-2-score.md

   When - score-two < 15

-  Then - activate the module Player-1-action
+  Then - activate the module Ball-move

 ### Scenario: After declaring Player 2 winner